altayaydemir/altay-dot-wtf/data/books/programming-elm.md

 rating: '7/10'
 ---

+There is [a Github repository](https://github.com/altayaydemir/programming-elm) for the stuff I built while following this book.

 ## Chapter 1: Get Started with Elm

 Introduction to the language, and initialization of the example app: _Picshare_